 Sex Criminals tends to keep a lot of balls in the air.
 (Pause for snickering.)
 The second arc moved away from strictly being about the sexual confessions of our protagonists and out into the world of intimate confessions of everyone around them.
 Layers upon layers of therapy, fighting, disease, mistrust, and memories half-remembered and half-imaged stack up to tell emotionally coherent stories that — by all rights — should be absolutely dizzying to the eye.
 Zdarsky funnels the mad wit of Matt Fraction through a lens so personable, funny and clear that every single moment lands, even when the emotional revelations are popping in every panel.
 Tragedy can shift perspective all it wants, Zdarsky’s got his eyes fixed on the tragedy.

 When it comes to depicting action on the still page, Mateus Santolouco is a master-craftsman.
 And action is Teenage Mutant Ninja Turtles‘ bread and butter.
 Once our heroes returned from Northampton (an arc that we loved, but was much more quiet and subdued), it was time to kick back and have some fun, for crying out-loud.
-Santolouco borrowed some of Ross Campbell’s more charming character details and set to the hugely gratifying business of pitting mutant animals against each other.
+Santolouco borrowed some of Sophie Campbell’s more charming character details and set to the hugely gratifying business of pitting mutant animals against each other.
 Every page is packed with personality, movement and weight.